 What exactly is a Digital Media Buyer?

 It’s commonly thought that a digital media buyer is simply responsible for laying out the plan for a brand’s digital ad campaign, deciding what online channels (social media, apps, search engines, site banners, streaming platforms, etc.) will set the stage for the most conversions, greatest brand recognition, or the generation of the most qualified leads.
-However, a digital media buyer’s role extends far beyond much beyond this.
+However, a digital media buyer’s role extends far beyond this.

 They’re the people that come in contact with almost every actor in the digital advertising planning and execution processes, so they end up learning not only how to create the roadmap of a campaign, but also how to drive it forward.
 These responsibilities demand the digital media buyer to be a multifaceted professional in order to meet their clients’ needs.